iamtheblackunicorn/UnicornLauncher/README.md

 ## About :books:

 D'you remember FlowHome?
 I do and it was dope!
 So, I wanted to create something similar to FlowHome. *Unicorn Launcher* is my attempt at re-creating this iconic launcher!

-This project is still heavily work in progress!
+## Features :black_heart:

+- Carefully-curated quotes by famous people on your homescreen.
+- Carefully-curated sexy wallpapers that alternate every 5 minutes.
+- Simplistic layout.
+- Modern, elegant design.

 ## Download :inbox_tray: